 For decades, efforts to find a cure and raise awareness about breast cancer have been literally colored pink.
-But breast cancer is not a health care concern exclusive to women.#Breastcancer is not a health care concern exclusive to women.
-Click To Tweet
+But breast cancer is not a health care concern exclusive to women.

-Many men who develop breast cancer miss or ignore the early warning signs, said Shannon Puhalla, MD, assistant professor of medicine and director of the Breast Cancer Clinical Trials Program, Magee-Womens Hospital of UPMC.
+Many men who develop breast cancer miss or ignore the early warning signs, said Shannon Puhalla, MD, assistant professor of medicine and director of the Breast Cancer Clinical Trials Program, UPMC Magee-Womens Hospital.

 Dr. Puhalla covers the basics about male breast cancer and sets the record straight about misconceptions surrounding the disease.